peterc/potc-jruby/README.md

 Notch's Java code is pretty straightforward and I've been looking for an excuse to do a "real" project in JRuby for ages.
 This seemed an ideal opportunity.

-Porting is still in progress but the first few minutes of the game are playable, to a point.
-Doors don't seem to animate properly but you can go through them once opened, nonetheless.
+Porting is still in progress but the first few levels of the game are playable (start level, dungeon, overworld, and ice level - no bosses yet).

 Controls are W, A, S, D and space.
 Or arrow keys.
 To get started, turn around and punch the "broken" wall.
 Best place to head is along the corridor, to the left, and down into the dungeon.
 You'll find boulders to punch, magic gloves, and bats to kill down there.